 The benefits of creating a Great Workplace cannot be more evident than when the economy turns south.
 The U.S. and World economies are subject to cyclical movements in both positive and negative directions.
 It is a given; there will be periods of growth and expansion, and conversely, there will be periods of restriction and conservation.
 We know with certainty that each cycle, and the period in-between, is coming.
 Companies ride high during times of expansion, growth and spending, and hunker down during the slow, restricted and conservative economic periods.

-Unfortunately, the companies who live in a short-term world and do not develop a long-term Great Workplace strategy will eventually succumb to the enemy of average and/or economic conditions.
+Unfortunately, the companies who live in a short-term world and do not develop a long-term Great Workplace strategy will eventually succumb to the enemy of average and precipitous economic conditions.
 At best, they are only prepared for economic high times.
 The moment trouble comes, however, these ill-prepared organizations eventually close their doors.

 Why do companies with Great Workplaces survive economic storms?

 The people inside Great Workplaces make the difference because their company truly cares for them by creating a sustainable, flourishing culture.
 As a result, a majority of their energized employees are engaged and running on all cylinders.
 The benefits of creating a Great Workplace are numerous.
 As chairman of the board, CEO, business owner or start-up entrepreneur, the proven benefits of building a Great Workplace will likely make your company a powerful force even in the most difficult of times.
 Why?
-The benefits of creating a Great Workplace have been researched and proven by the Great Place to Work Institute:
+The benefits of creating a Great Workplace have been researched and statistically proven by the Great Place to Work Institute:

 - Higher productivity